MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-windows-install.md

 For all other configurations, Setup performs an in-place upgrade over existing installations.
 Although the installation path is new (\Program Files\Microsoft\ML Server), when R Server 9.x is present, setup finds R Server at the old path and upgrades it to the new version.

-There is no support for side-by-side installations of older and newer versions, nor is there support for hybrid versions (such as R Server 9.1 and Python 9.3).
-An installation is either entirely 9.3 or an earlier version.
+There is no support for side-by-side installations of older and newer versions, nor is there support for hybrid versions (such as R Server 9.1 and Machine Learning Server 9.4).
+An installation is either entirely 9.4 or an earlier version.

 ## Download Machine Learning Server installer